Ski Southern Utah: High Alpine Trails + Red Rock Wonder

 Explore the itinerary, then start planning your Southern Utah ski vacation.

 Southern Utah is well known as a destination for scenic natural wonders contained within some of the most popular national parks in the United States and the spectacular landscapes and byways that surround them.
 It is also home to two high-elevation ski areas that contain generous helpings of what we call (with authority) The Greatest Snow on Earth®.
-Things can be a little quieter down here this time of year.
-Give yourself at least five days to combine the thrills of Southern Utah skiing and boarding with exploring the wintertime wonders to be found in Utah’s red rock country.
+With fewer park-bound RVs, Southern Utah can be a little quieter down here this time of year.
+Give yourself at least five days to combine the thrills of skiing and boarding with exploring the wintertime wonders to be found in Utah’s red rock country.
+(Read: "How To Visit Southern Utah in Winter")

-Day Two: Start with the bucket-list hike up to Angels Landing, which during the winter months is often still accessible.
-Then, make the scenic drive to Brian Head Resort and ready yourself for the ski (or snowboarding) adventure in one of the most popular places to ski in Utah for skiers and riders arriving via Las Vegas.
+Day Two: Start with the bucket-list hike up to Angels Landing, which during the winter months is often still accessible (note that, beginning in 2022, the National Park Service will require a permit for this hike) or tackle Riverside Walk, Pa’rus Trail or Lower Emerald Pool Trail.
+Then, make the scenic drive to Brian Head Resort and ready yourself for the ski (or snowboarding) adventure in one of the most popular resorts and the closest for those arriving via Las Vegas.
 Watch the Red Rock, Rock 'n' Roll and Ribs video about Brian Head Resort.

 Day Three: Click into your skis at Brian Head and enjoy the unique views of snowy slopes and red rock landscapes off in the distance.
 As an afternoon option, check in with the folks at Thunder Mountain Motorsports for a guided snowmobile tour through aspen groves and winter wonderland meadows to a lookout above Cedar Breaks National Monument.